DidacDV/Py_work/Modules-inp_out/README.md

 - bitcoin_converter

   Converts a float number of bitcoin given at the command line to it's dollar equivalent using the coindesk api with the module [requests](https://requests.readthedocs.io/en/latest/).

+- camelcase_fixer

+  Because i wanted to see how file input and output works, i made this program where if you insert the name of a file that is in camel-case in the command line, "result.txt" will be created, containing the same txt in snake-case.